Skip to content

 Pine forest road with sunlight filtering through trees

-Post-traumatic stress, military sexual trauma, and the transition shock of leaving military service create specific mental health challenges.
-Rucking provides:
+Post-traumatic stress, military sexual trauma, moral injury, grief, and the transition out of military service create specific mental health challenges.
+Rucking helps most when it is framed as structured movement with people, not as a toughness test.

 Groups like Team Red White & Blue and local veteran rucking clubs have built communities around this explicitly.
-If you are a veteran looking for mental health support, rucking can be a genuinely useful tool - and a gateway to deeper work with a trauma-informed therapist.
+If you are a veteran looking for mental health support, rucking can be useful as a gateway habit: show up, walk at a conversational pace, build trust, then use that stability to support deeper work with a trauma-informed therapist or VA care team.

 What rucking is not